lexisandoval/RateMyCourses/README.md

 ## Usage

-To run the web application, run the command $ rails s and open your browser to http://localhost:3000.
+To run the web application from this repository, run the command $ rails s and open your browser to http://localhost:3000.

 Once open, you may create an account and review ratings for courses at UW-Madison.
 Your login information will be saved and you may return to your account at any time.
 Happy rating!